mark-watson/hy-lisp-python-book/manuscript/datastores.md

         pip install psycopg2

-### Notes for Using PostgreSQL and Setting Up an Example Database "hybook"
+### Notes for Using PostgreSQL and Setting Up an Example Database "hybook" on macOS and Linux

+The following two sections may help you get PostgreSQL set up on macOS and Linux.

+#### macOS

 For macOS we use the PostgreSQL application and we will start by using the *postgres** command line utility to create a new database and table in this database.
 Using **postgres** account, create a new database **hybook**: